dasizis/dotNet5782_9171_7973/README.md

 ### Dal

 #### Structure
-We have implemented the layers model in the second structure (The Bonus structur), So we have a config file which follos the given format:
+We have implemented the layers model in the second structure (The Bonus structure), So we have a config file which follows the given format:
 ```xml
 <config>
     <dal>[chosen-dal]</dal>